Skip to content

 Did I Need that Starbucks?
 Yes, that is my actual hand!

-After watching the ESPN 30 for 30 Movie on Broke professional athletes, I must admit that most of my readers have a long way to go to lengths some of these athletes took to blow money.
+After watching the ESPN 30 for 30 Movie on Broke professional athletes, I must admit that most of my readers have a long way to go to the lengths some athletes took to blow money.
 Some examples: “Making it rain 100 dollar bills in a strip club” or “drinking DOM and coming home with a $20000 bar tab for one night”.
 Spending $2 on some coffee does seem to be insignificant.
 However, it does all add up.

 So, yes, I should know better.
 However, sometimes I don’t listen to my advice.
 Luckily I can fall back on one of my favourite parenting statements: